Volt-Soft/Stellar-Engine/README.md

 #  Stellar Engine

-A 2D game framework made in C and SDL.
+A 2D game engine made in C and SDL.

 ## Engine Document

 See [ENGINE.md](./ENGINE.md) for further reading (French).

-## Development
+## Status

-The engine's development phase has started, but redesigns and reconsiderations over technologies may occur.
+The engine will be released shortly in `v1.0.0`.

 ## License